mikegeyser/sacred-heart-walking-tour/data/017/poi-017-card-002.md

   url: assets/images/points-of-interest/17.07c.jpg
   reference: "Image: The Star, Marist Archive"
 ---

-The Red Cross is an International Organisation established in 1863 has its headquarters based in Geneva.
-Hence the label given to this photograph “.
+The Red Cross, established in 1863, is an international organisation that has its headquarters in Geneva.
+Hence the label given to this photograph.
 That the school/hospital was under the French arm of the Red Cross is demonstrated by the Tricolour Flag hung on the wall with a picture of the then French President Émile Loubet and the monogram RF (République Française) displayed beneath.